A strong team needs diversity ... People who bring different:

 We all create stories about why people do the things they do.
 Sometimes the stories can be accurate, but more often than not they are filled with inaccuracies, judgments, labels and more often than not self-serving distortions of the facts - that justify and excuse an individual's own poor behavior.
 (Read more about stories people create in their mind)

-As each side lays out their perspective of the situation - be mindful to watch out for whenever someone is stating an opinion not based in fact, labeling, making an assumption, or judging another person's behavior.
+As each side lays out their perspective of the situation - be mindful to watch out for whenever someone is stating an opinion not based in fact.
+Look out for them labeling, making an assumption, or judging another person's behavior.
 When labeling, assumptions and judgments are happening there is little chance of a satisfactory resolution coming about.

 Allow plenty of time, so that everyone feels they have had the opportunity to be heard, understood and treated with respect.
 As the leader and mediator in the meeting it is your role to make sure that this happens.